 This document provides a description of the FDA’s mathematical model for lung and bladder cancer outcomes associated with consumption of inorganic arsenic in rice and rice products, and a review of the scientific literature for certain potential non-cancer effects.

 FDA is accepting public comments on the draft guidance, supporting document, and risk assessment starting April 6, 2016.
-See the Federal Register Notice for additional information on how to comment.
+For more information on commenting, see

 The FDA has conducted extensive testing of inorganic arsenic in rice, rice products and other foods commonly eaten by infants and toddlers.